- Theacrine supports wakefulness and various dimensions of cognition. Effects include improved memory, attention, and motivation.

 So far, studies have found no side effects at the doses investigated.
 It is worth noting that many of the doses investigated far exceed nutritional supplement doses.

 Theacrine is approved as a dietary supplement component under provisions of the Dietary Supplement Health and Education Act of 1994.
-It is classified as generally recognized as safe (GRAS).

 In 2015, an 8-week study on the safety of theacrine demonstrated that clinical safety markers fell within normal limits and no evidence of habituation was noted as baseline values for energy, focus, concentration, anxiety, and motivation remained stable in all groups across the 8-week study protocol.